iTwin/itwinjs-core/docs/learning/geometry/ClipPlaneAndLargerClipStructures.md

   * The inside of the set is the *intersection*  of the insides of all the planes.
   * That is, a point in space is considered "inside" the convex set if it is to the inside direction from *all* of the individual planes.
   * The inside of a rectangle in the xy plane is defined by 4 `ClipPlane`s.
-    * Note that those 4 planes perpendicular to the xy plane extend to inifinity in the z direction, so this `ConvexClipPlaneSet` that we discuss for a rectangle is actually a rectangular prism extending to infinity in both z directions.
+    * Note that those 4 planes perpendicular to the xy plane extend to infinity in the z direction, so this `ConvexClipPlaneSet` that we discuss for a rectangle is actually a rectangular prism extending to infinity in both z directions.
     * Adding additional planes with normals in the positive and negative z direction restricts that infinite prism.
   * A `ConvexClipPlaneSet` can be unbounded.
 For example, if  `ConvexClipPlaneSet` has two plane which are the xz and yz planes, the interior of the set is (depending on direction of the normals) one of the unbounded 4 quadrants:
   * A `ConvexClipPlaneSet` can be *empty* if the normals are aligned to cancel.
 This is not commonly useful.
 If it occurs it is probably an error in directions of normals.